Cartecay, Georgia, US

 Put in at the bridge on Lower Cartecay Road.
 There are put-ins on river right and river left.
 Managed by commercial outfitters these access points have their own sets of rules.
 If you prefer, you can put in at Highway 52 and paddle the extra mile down to Lower Cartecay Road, but be prepared to portage because this section will likely have some strainers (deadfall) on on it.

 The Stegall Mill Road takeout is just past the bridge downriver from "Blackberry Falls" on river right.
 Please do not change clothes at the takeout.
-You should be aware that parking is limited.
+You should be aware that parking is limited and the parking lot is closed from Friday through Monday from May 15th to September 15th.
 If you take out here, you should arrange for someone to pick you up after you get off the river.

 |Mile||Rapid Name||Class||Features (Legend)|